Joshua Yumibe

 Publications

 Global Film Color: The Monopack Revolution at Midcentury.
 Co-editor with Sarah Street.
-New Brunswick, N.J.: Rutgers University Press, in press, 2024.
+New Brunswick, N.J.: Rutgers University Press, 2024.

 Provenance and Early Cinema, co-edited with Joanne Bernardi, Paolo Cherchi Usai, Tami Williams and Joshua Yumibe (Bloomington: Indiana University Press, 2021).